Stack Template Format

 integer | Yes | Port on the target space |

 Port forwards are created as persistent forwards — they survive space restarts.
-The to_space value references another space by its name in the same stack definition.
+The to_space value references another space by its name in the same stack template.

 CLI Workflow